tmpreston/docs-2/docs/guides/how-to-start.md

 * `dotnet` SDK
 * `mono` (on Linux/MacOS)
+* `fake`

 ---

 1. Install the `dotnet` template with `dotnet new -i Saturn.Template`
 2. Create a new folder and move into it - `mkdir SaturnSample && cd SaturnSample`
 3. Create a new Saturn application - `dotnet new saturn -lang F#`
-4. Run the build process to ensure everything was scaffolded correctly and restore dependencies - `build.cmd / build.sh`
+4. Run the build process to ensure everything was scaffolded correctly and restore dependencies - `fake build`
 5. Go into the subdirectory with the server application - `cd src/SaturnSample`
 6. Create a new controller with `dotnet saturn gen Book Books id:string title:string author:string`
 7. Run migrations that will create the database and Books table (as for now, the generator is using only SQLite DB) - `dotnet saturn migration`